lsst-ts/observatory-ops-docs/Operational-Procedures/Scheduler/night-time-operations/index.rst

 There are some known conditions that will cause the Scheduler CSC to go to ``FAULT``.
 As mentioned in :ref:`initializing-the-scheduler-csc-the-scheduler-enabled-state`, one of the most common is when the Scheduler cannot determine the observatory state (error code 500), because one or more of the CSCs required to do so have stopped publishing telemetry.

-Furthermore, as mentioned above, the Scheduler CSC will also transition to ``FAULT`` if it `can not determine a target`_ to observe in a 2 hours window.
+Furthermore, as mentioned above, the Scheduler CSC will also transition to ``FAULT`` if it `can not determine a target`_ to observe in a 2-hour window.
 This is a common occurence at the end of the night, when the next suitable target will be at the beginning of the following night.

 The Scheduler may also go to ``FAULT`` if there is an error generating the list of targets (error code 401).